yurenape/eflips_battery_degeneration/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Use this space to show useful examples of how a project can be used.
-This
+For now, I will put some information about this template here.

+### Folder Structure

+#### `docs/`
+The documentation for the project is stored here.
+The documentation is generated using Sphinx.
+You can add more documentation here by creating `.rst` files in the `docs` directory and referencing them in the `index.rst` file.

 <!-- DOCUMENTATION -->